Hey there!

 - Eggplants are my mortal enemy.

 Looking for where to go next?
 I can help!
-If you’re new to reading recipes, I highly recommend you start by going through How to Read a Recipe Post.
-If you’re just in the mood to browse, my homepage is a great place to start (you can get there from any page on my blog by clicking HOME in the top menu, or by clicking on Hootie, at the very top of the page) – it’s where you’ll find what I’ve published most recently!
+If you're new to reading recipes, I highly recommend you start by going through How to Read a Recipe Post.
+If you're not sure where to start, my homepage is the place to go (you can get there from any page on my blog by clicking the logo at the very top of the page).

-If you happen to be looking for something specific – hop on over to the RECIPES section, and have a browse through the relevant category page.
-Or just type it into the search bar above.
+If you’re in the mood to explore - hop on over to the RECIPES section, and have a browse through the relevant category page.

-And if you’re not sure where you want to go next, that’s okay too.
-Here are a few of my favourite posts to help you get started:
+And if you're not sure where you want to go next, that's okay too.
+Here are a few of my most popular posts to help you get started:

 Keep In Touch!